practicalbinarykraft/BudgetBot-261125/replit.md

 *   **Transaction Classification & Editing:** Comprehensive system for backfilling and editing transaction classifications (personal tags and financial types).
 *   **Financial Classification Analytics:** Provides a 3D transaction analysis framework (Category + Personal Tag + Financial Type) with dedicated analytics pages.
 *   **Swipe-Sort Game:** A gamified mini-game for classifying unsorted transactions using a Tinder-style swipe interface, integrating with backend services for session management and statistics.
+*   **AI Goal Predictor:** Calculates affordability timeline for wishlist items based on 3-month rolling averages of income and expenses.
+Provides realistic "when can I afford this" predictions using free capital calculations (income - expenses - budget commitments).
+Optimized to avoid N+1 queries with batch stats computation and robust guards for new users without transaction history.

 ### System Design Choices